AdobeDocs/experience-manager-65.en/help/communities/search-implementation.md

 ### Naming of Custom Properties {#naming-of-custom-properties}

-When adding custom properties, in order for those properties to be visible to sorts and searches created with the [UGC search API](#ugc-search-api), it is *required *to add a suffix to the property name.
+When adding custom properties, in order for those properties to be visible to sorts and searches created with the [UGC search API](#ugc-search-api), it is *required* to add a suffix to the property name.

 The suffix is for query languages which use a schema:

-* It identifies the property as searchable
+* It identifies the property as searchable.
-* It identifies the data type
+* It identifies the data type.

 Solr is an example of a query language which uses a schema.